disco252/Python-Scripts/README.md

 It utilizes perpletxity AI, or another AI via API key, to review answers it will provide and contextual information in conjunction with the LLM running on your GPUs.

+Currently, it utilizes 4-bit NF4 Quantization, however you are able to add in 8 bit modes, or even 16 bit modes.

 It has DuckDuckGo search integration, with SerpAPI fallback utilizing Google if DuckDuckGo cannot find anything.

 You're able to adjust token limiations given the available hardware, for different thinking, fast, search, or ask modes.